uditalias/injex/website/docs/plugins.md

 In the next sections you'll lean how to create a new Plugin for Injex and find out about some of the Plugins already exists.

 :::info
-If you created a new plugin, create a new [issue](https://github.com/uditalias/injex/issues/new) so we can add it to the docs.
+If you created a new plugin, let us know by creating a new [issue](https://github.com/uditalias/injex/issues/new) and we'll consider adding it to the plugin list section.
 :::

 ## Anatomy